nglgzz/awesome-clean-tech/README.md

 - [Siemens](https://new.siemens.com/in/en.html) | Germany | 1847

-It manufactures wind turbines and provides onshore and offshore wind services.
-It is the world's second largest wind turbine manufacturer.
+Multinational manufacturing company.
+Among their many projects they produce wind turbines and provide onshore and offshore wind services.
+It is the world's third largest wind turbine manufacturer as of 2018.

 ### Social Impact